vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 ```

 ::: warning
-Normally, you don't need to do this unless you know clearly that disabling plugins in parent themes won't cause problems.
+Normally, you don’t need to do this unless you know clearly that disabling plugins in parent themes won’t cause problems.
 :::

 ## Override Components